pynucastro/pynucastro/docs/source/jac-devel.rst

-In a rate class, we set ``Rate.rate_comp_dependence`` to a list of the nucleus that the rate ($\lambda$) depends on internally.
-This indicates that we need we need to compute this derivative.
+In a rate class, we set ``Rate.rate_comp_dependence`` to a list of the nuclei that the rate ($\lambda$) depends on internally.
+This indicates that we need to compute this derivative.

 The rate class itself will then compute the explicit $\partial\lambda/\partial Y_j$ term and store it in the python ``RateEval`` class or the C++ ``rate_derivs_t`` struct.